Tuna Caesar Salad

 Ingredients

 • Capers – capers are salty and briny (like olives) and add so much flavor to the salad.
-Capers can be found in most grocery stores (around the olives).
 If you don’t have capers, you can use olives or simply omit them.

-• Croutons – croutons are crucial for a classic Caesar salad.
-The crunch adds texture and interest to the salad, especially in comparison with the thick, creamy dressing.
-I like to make my own homemade gluten free croutons in the air fryer, but you can also use store bought.
-Making homemade croutons is so easy with an air fryer!
+• Croutons – croutons are a non-negotiable for caesar salad.
+I make my own homemade gluten free croutons in the air fryer, but you can also use store bought.

-• Caesar dressing – you can make your own caesar dressing or use my favorite cashew caesar dressing recipe (or use your favorite recipe).
+• Caesar dressing – you can make your own caesar dressing or use my favorite cashew caesar dressing recipe.

 How to make tuna caesar salad